ucaokylong/multimodal_model_ROS2/README.md

-# multimodal_model_ROS2
+# Multimodal_model_ROS2

-## Deploy multimodal model into Ros2 system
+## Deploy Multimodal Model into ROS2 System
-- Segmantation_anything_2_model
-- Florence2 multimodel
-- Whisper model
-- Finetune Florence2 with OD task for specific object
-- Build UI
-- Ros2 workflow
-- Camera Publisher node

-# CV Project with ROS2 and Florence-2

-This project is a computer vision application using ROS2, OpenCV, and the Florence-2 model.
-It includes nodes for capturing camera frames, processing audio input, executing commands, and performing image segmentation.
+This project involves deploying a multimodal model into a ROS2 system, integrating several advanced models and functionalities, including segmentation, object detection, and speech recognition.
+The project is structured into multiple ROS2 nodes, each responsible for a specific task.

 ## Table of Contents